Eliott-B/discord.js-base/README.md

 ## HELP

-If you need help, you can contact me on Discord: Eliott#5072
+If you need help, you can contact me on Discord: `.eliottb`

 ## DONATE